Why we collect information and what do we do with the information we hold?

 Your data is your data!

 It belongs to you so it's important your data is used only in ways you would reasonably expect, and that it stays safe.
-That's where GDPR comes in.
-Or to use its less catchy full name, General Data Protection Regulation.
+That's where Data Protection Law comes in.
+You will often hear this referred to as GDPR, or to use its less catchy full name, General Data Protection Regulations.

 The rules came into being on May 25, 2018 and affect everyone in the UK.
 Working alongside the new Data Protection bill, the regulations are here to make sure everyone's data is used properly and legally - both online and offline.
 We have tightened up - and are continually improving - the ways that your data is gathered, handled and processed.
 All UK businesses and organisations must comply and our school is no exception.
 GDPR also applies to organisations who are established in the EU, and also outside the EU wherever use of data concerns those within Europe and the UK.